signature-opensource/CK-Cris-Abstractions/CK.Cris/AmbientValues/README.md

 # AmbientService values

-"Ambient Service values" is a simple and basic mechanism to manage any information that must automatically and transparently flow accross commands and events.
+"Ambient Service values" is a simple and basic mechanism to manage any information that must automatically and transparently flow across commands and events.
 They are properties of command or events (usually of basic types like `int` or `string`).

 One of the key aspect of Cris (and more generally to any Command pattern) is that the command